DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 For video, the most important consideration is the type of camera you will be using.
 A camera that is too heavy for the legs and head of your tripod can damage both, stripping the screw grooves on the center column or collapsing the legs.

-Remember, include lens and external microphones in your consideration, as they all add to the weight of your camera body.
+Remember, consider lens and external microphones, as they all add to the weight of your camera body.

 2. The Head